wireitcollege/formatting-with-css-part-two/4-reset.md

 The tricky bit about the default browser styles is that they are all different.
 Chrome, Safari, Firefox, Internet Explorer... they all have a slightly different default stylesheet to contend with.

+This becomes more important as we work with layouts, particularly floats.
+The browser defaults will cause unintended side effects that will get in the way of a consistent cross-browser display.

-We do have a tool that we can use to combat this though in favor of consistency of display: The CSS Reset.
+Fortunately, we do have a tool to combat these undesired side effects: The CSS Reset.

 ## What It Is